martin-denizet/redmine_login_audit/README.md

 If you like this plugin, you're welcome to endorse me!
 [![endorse](https://api.coderwall.com/martin-denizet/endorsecount.png)](https://coderwall.com/martin-denizet)

+Work sponsored by Algen, visit us at http://algen.co

 ## Feature

 * Logs successful login attempts in Redmine